DrData/UKF2/README.md

 ```
 For the final parameters the coverage for laser and radar data were 96% and 94%.
 Which means the selected parameters are consistent.
 The plot of the NIS are below.
 The horizontal line is the 95% confidence interval for a chi-square distribution for the given degrees of freedom.

+The initial parameters were based a ballpark estimate of a bicycle acceleration from physical considerations.
+They were adjusted to get RMSE under the criteria and the NIS statistics consistent.

 The final parameters used in the submission are std_a = 1.5, std_yawdd=0.6, alpha=0.1.

 ![NISLaser](./NISLaser.png)